MAE776569/xprevalent/examples/controllers/list/README.md

 return { count, totalPages, page, limit, nextPage, previousPage };
 ```

-if you want to control what data is returned in this object you can override `getPaginationMeta()`.
+To control what data is returned in this object you can override `getPaginationMeta()`.

 ```javascript
 class UsersListController extends ApiListController {